-The rate of methadone reduction should be no more than 5mg per week, or 5-10% weekly.
+The dose of methadone should be reduced by no more than 5-10% weekly.
 The lower methadone dose you’re on at the time methadone is stopped, the less discomfort you’ll experience throughout the transition process.

 After your methadone has been tapered to 20-30mg daily, which you’ll stay on for approximately 1-2 weeks, you’ll need to be abstinent from methadone (and all opioids) for 36-72 hours, or until you’re experiencing moderate withdrawal symptoms.
 Once in moderate withdrawal, you can take your first dose of buprenorphine/naloxone (Suboxone).
-Your provider will uptitrate your buprenorphine dose as needed to relieve withdrawal symptoms (up to 32mg on day #1).
+Your provider will work with you to achieve an effective dose of buprenorphine to relieve your withdrawal usually within 1 day of starting.